LeahN67/ml-classification-project/README.md

 # ML Classification Dashboard

-This repository contains a machine learning classification project that includes data exploration, processing, model building, and a dashboard interface for predictions.
+This repository contains a machine learning classification project that includes **data exploration**, **data processing**, **model building**, and an **interactive dashboard** for predictions.
+The project focuses on classifying financial transactions using a combination of rule-based and machine learning approaches.

 ![Dashboard Preview](assets/dashboard_preview.png)

+---

 ## Project Structure